-- 5.5.1 The focus for intensification will be Intensification Areas, which are the Downtown, Major Nodes, Community Nodes, Corporate Centres, Intensification Corridors and Major Transit Station Areas, as shown on Schedule 2: Intensification Areas. - 5.5.2 Local area plans for the Downtown, Major Nodes, Community Nodes and Corporate Centres will determine appropriate locations for intensification within these areas. - 5.5.3 Planning studies will delineate the boundaries of Intensification Corridors and Major Transit Station Areas and identify appropriate densities, land uses and building heights. - 5.5.4 Intensification Areas will be planned to reflect their role in the City Structure hierarchy. - 5.5.5 Development will promote the qualities of complete communities.
+- 5.5.1 The focus for intensification will be Intensification Areas, which are the Downtown, Major Nodes, Community Nodes, Corporate Centres, Intensification Corridors and Major Transit Station Areas, as shown on Schedule 2: Intensification Areas. - 5.5.2 Local area reviews for the Downtown, Major Nodes, Community Nodes and Corporate Centres will determine appropriate locations for intensification within these areas. - 5.5.3 Planning studies will delineate the boundaries of Intensification Corridors and Major Transit Station Areas and identify appropriate densities, land uses and building heights. - 5.5.4 Intensification Areas will be planned to reflect their role in the City Structure hierarchy. - 5.5.5 Development will promote the qualities of complete communities.

+Figure 5-17: In the future, nodes will be a focal point for intensification.
 These areas will not only serve those living within the nodes, but also those living in surrounding Neighbourhoods and will provide a pedestrian friendly environment with compact, mixed use developments and mainstreets.
 (Streetsville Community Node)

+5.5.6 Development applications within Intensification Areas proposing a change to the designated land use, which results in a significant reduction in the number of residents or jobs that could be accommodated on the site, will not be permitted unless considered through a municipal comprehensive review.

+5.5.7 A mix of medium and high density housing, community infrastructure, employment, and commercial uses, including mixed use residential/commercial buildings and offices will be encouraged.
+However, not all of these uses will be permitted in all areas.

+5.5.8 Residential and employment density should be sufficiently high to support transit usage.
+Low density development will be discouraged.

+5.5.9 Intensification Areas will be planned to maximize the use of existing and planned infrastructure.

+5.5.10 Major office development will be encouraged to locate within the Downtown, Major Nodes, Corporate Centres, Intensification Corridors and Major Transit Station Areas.
+Secondary office development will be encouraged within Community Nodes.

+5.5.11 Where there is a conflict between the Intensification Area policies and policies regarding the Natural Heritage System and heritage resources, the policies of the Natural Areas System and heritage resources will take precedence.

+The change in term from "Natural Areas System" to "Natural Heritage System" as amended by MOPA 27 is affected by a site specific appeal under Ontario Municipal Board Case No. PL111148 (Appeal #17 - White Elm)

-- 5.5.6 Development applications within Intensification Areas proposing a change to the designated land use, which results in a significant reduction in the number of residents or jobs that could be accommodated on the site, will not be permitted unless considered through a municipal comprehensive review. - 5.5.7 A mix of medium and high density housing, community infrastructure, employment, and commercial uses, including mixed use residential/commercial buildings and offices will be encouraged.
-However, not all of these uses will be permitted in all areas. - 5.5.8 Residential and employment density should be sufficiently high to support transit usage.
-Low density development will be discouraged. - 5.5.9 Intensification Areas will be planned to maximize the use of existing and planned infrastructure. - 5.5.10 Major office development will be encouraged to locate within the Downtown, Major Nodes, Corporate Centres, Intensification Corridors and Major Transit Station Areas.
-Secondary office development will be encouraged within Community Nodes. - 5.5.11 Where there is a conflict between the Intensification Area policies and policies regarding the Natural Areas System and heritage resources, the policies of the Natural Areas System and heritage resources will take precedence. - 5.5.12 Development will be phased in accordance with the provision of community infrastructure and other infrastructure. - 5.5.13 Major Transit Station Areas will be subject to a minimum building height of two storeys and a maximum building height specified in the City Structure element in which it is located, unless Character Area policies specify alternative building height requirements or until such time as alternative building heights are determined through planning studies.
+5.5.12 Development will be phased in accordance with the provision of community infrastructure and other infrastructure.

+5.5.13 Major Transit Station Areas will be subject to a minimum building height of two storeys and a maximum building height specified in the City Structure element in which it is located, unless Character Area policies specify alternative building height requirements or until such time as alternative building heights are determined through planning studies.